silshack/spring2014/_posts/2014-03-16-bdferrpipesandfilters.md

 2012-11-06,rabbit
 2012-11-06,deer
 ```

 while “tail -3” takes the bottom three lines, as follows:

 ```
 2012-11-05,raccoon
 2012-11-06,rabbit
 2012-11-06,deer
 ```

 Next, the sort –r command would sort these three lines in reverse alphabetical order, but as it happens this is the order they are already in, so the input to “sort –r” is actually the same as the text which the sort program outputs.
 Finally, this text, rather than being displayed on the screen, is placed in a text file called final.txt.

 5. The “uniq” command was just mentioned as a way to eliminate all adjacent duplicates, so we could eliminate all duplicates simply by first ensuring that they are adjacent.
-All we would need to do is to sort alphabetically, then use the uniq command, like so:
+All we would need to do after cutting the dates off is to sort alphabetically, then use the uniq command, like so:

 ```
-cat animals.txt | sort | uniq
+cut -d , -f 2 animals.txt | sort | uniq
 ```

 The output would be:

 ```
 bear
 deer